 When a cell is heated up to around 45°C or more, that DNA starts to break down and so the cell ceases to function as it should.

 In laboratory studies, you will see all sorts of claims for percentage kill rates of various species of insect for various times and temperatures.
 But to deliver full control, you need a target temperature of 50°C for two-hours or 52°C for one-hour.
 This need to be on the insect and not just in the room or environment being treated.

-Get in touch with one of our trained staff members today for more advice & arrange your survey.
+Call us on 0800 107 8741 & have a chat with one of our trained staff members today for more advice & arrange your survey.